• Skip to primary navigation

 More Ink, More Voice? • We should remain vigilant against the false doctrine of “more ink, more voice.”
 Many who adhere to this doctrine do so out of ignorance, not malice.
 To understand why it’s false, one must realize neumes have been written in different ways over the last 1,700 years.
 Consider these two examples:

 The principle of “neumatic equivalence” means that different scribes habitually use different formations to denote—if you’ll pardon the pun—the same tones.
 Both formations above “dex” denote identical tones, and the same is true for “um.”
-But the pernicious doctrine of more ink, more voice relies upon (to quote a prominent musicologist) “assumption built upon assumption built upon assumption.”
-Another expert in Gregorian Chant calls it “a daisy chain of unproven premises.”
+But the pernicious doctrine of more ink, more voice relies upon (to quote a prominent musicologist) “a daisy chain of unproven premises.”
 This video explains:

 Here’s the direct URL link.

 I would feel guilty if I failed to provide a real life example.
-Therefore, here’s a video example of someone who adheres to the “more ink, more voice” doctrine.
-Notice there is only one singer, who ‘conducts’ herself.
-That is typical of the so-called “semiology” approach, since its elaborate ‘values’ system is difficult—some say impossible—to convey to a parish choir or Schola Cantorum.
-I had a great privilege for 10 years of studying with a priest who served as Dom Eugène Cardine’s supervisor.
+Therefore, here’s a video of someone who follows the “more ink, more voice” doctrine.
+Notice there’s only one singer conducting herself.
+That’s typical of the so-called “semiology” approach, since its elaborate ‘values’ system is difficult—some say impossible—to convey to a parish choir or SCHOLA CANTORUM.
+I had the great privilege for 10 years of studying with a priest who served as Dom Eugène Cardine’s supervisor.
 He often reminded me that not one of Cardine’s followers directs the same way.
-In other words, Gregorian semiology seems quite ‘subjective’ or ‘idiosyncratic’ or ‘whimsical’.
-[At least that has been my impression.]
+In other words, Gregorian semiology seems rather ‘subjective’ or ‘idiosyncratic’ or ‘whimsical’.
+At least that’s been my impression.

 It’s a comparative table of source transcriptions, assembled in late 1868 by Pothier’s brother—Dom Alphonse Pothier—to demonstrate his elder brother’s working practices.
 Discovered at the Abbey of Saint-Wandrille, Mr. Noiseux first published this chart in 2004.
 (I attempted to highlight in yellow some of the numbers.)
 That particular table has 73 examples of the Easter Alleluia, Pascha Nostrum.
 On page 253 of his book (Papal Legislation on Sacred Music, 1979), Monsignor Robert Francis Hayburn made the following reprehensible statement, claiming Dom Mocquereau had surpassed (!)
 Dom Pothier: “Thus the situation in 1904 was one of great delicacy, as the disciple had surpassed his master and paleographic research substantiated his claims.”
 Examining comparison charts like the one provided by Noiseux, we see what a foolish statement Hayburn made.